Security

 Innovation network Security, Project Manager, Bayern Innovativ GmbH, Nuremberg

-DOVE is designed as a dual-use system and addresses both civil and security-relevant applications in the context of the German space security strategy.
+DOVE is designed as a dual-use system and addresses both civilian and security-related applications within the context of Germany’s space security strategy.

 The platform offers, among other things:

-• Modular payload interfaces and exchange of payloads in orbit
+• Modular payload interfaces and the ability to swap payloads in orbit

-• Compatibility with European launcher systems (e.g. Ariane, Vega, RFA One)
+• Compatibility with European launch systems (e.g., Ariane, Vega, RFA One)

 • High orbital mobility (>4 km/s ΔV)